AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-38/acsd-53347-price-indexing-performance-gradually-degrades.md

 ---
 # ACSD-53347: Price indexing performance gradually degrades overtime

-The ACSD-53347 patch fixes the issue where when we reindex prices for a large product catalog, the performance of the queries executed during the indexing process gradually degrades.
+The ACSD-53347 patch fixes the issue where performance gradually degrades when reindexing prices for a large product catalog.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.38 is installed.
 The patch ID is ACSD-53347.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions